damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/1_Introduction.md

 ## Motivations

-*Why are you starting this new project?*
+*Why are you starting this project?*

 ```
 The project BCN3D Moveo is motivated by the high cost of the materials that undergraduate students must use for learning how to engineer mechatronics systems.